10 Growth Marketing Metrics Every Founder Needs To Know

 8. Companies that excel at customer experience grow revenues four to eight percent above the market

 If you want to grow, you can’t do it alone.
 You’ll need loyal enthusiasts.
-If you can provide the kind of experience that keeps customers not only coming back but gladly telling everyone about you, your revenue will naturally grow.
+If you can provide the kind of experience that keeps customers not only coming back but gladly telling everyone about you, you’ll maximize your customer lifetime value..
 How long does a customer stay with your company?
 What’s your LTV?
 How can you make it better?

 9. Loyal customers are five times as likely to repurchase, five times as likely to forgive, four times as likely to refer, and seven times as likely to try a new offering